Lesson 10: Configuration, Resource Usage and SchedulerFactory

 JobStores and DataSources were discussed in Lesson 9 of this tutorial.
 Worth noting here, is the fact that all JobStores implement the org.quartz.spi.JobStore interface - and that if one of the bundled JobStores does not fit your needs, then you can make your own.

 Finally, you need to create your Scheduler instance.
 The Scheduler itself needs to be given a name, told its RMI settings, and handed instances of a JobStore and ThreadPool.
-The RMI settings include whether the Scheduler should create itself as an RMI server object (make itself available to remote connections), what host and port to use, etc..
+The RMI settings include whether the Scheduler should create itself as a server object for RMI (make itself available to remote connections), what host and port to use, etc..
 StdSchedulerFactory (discussed below) can also produce Scheduler instances that are actually proxies (RMI stubs) to Schedulers created in remote processes.

 StdSchedulerFactory is an implementation of the org.quartz.SchedulerFactory interface.
 It uses a set of properties (java.util.Properties) to create and initialize a Quartz Scheduler.
 The properties are generally stored in and loaded from a file, but can also be created by your program and handed directly to the factory.
 Simply calling getScheduler() on the factory will produce the scheduler, initialize it (and its ThreadPool, JobStore and DataSources), and return a handle to its public interface.